 During his time away from WBTV, John became very involved in politics and was elected to the North Carolina Senate, representing the 25th District which was made up of Cleveland, Gaston, Lincoln and Rutherford Counties.
 John chose not to run for a second term because of family and business considerations.

 Personal Cause: In late 2005, John was diagnosed with prostate cancer, the number one cancer in men in the United States.
 He's done a series of stories on his diagnosis and continues to do updates on his treatment as well as stories on the latest in medical research and technology.
-Following a third biopsy, doctors were not able to find any cancer, so John is now being treated under an "active surveillance" program.
+Following a fourth biopsy, doctors were not able to find any cancer, so John is now being treated under an "active surveillance" program.
 John works closely with the American Cancer Society to get out the message about the life saving importance of early detection.
-If you'd like John to speak to your group, church or association about prostate cancer, contact him at firstname.lastname@example.org .
-John is also a strong supporter of reading and over the years has visited countless schools and other organizations to speak about the importance of reading.
-If you would like John to come speak to your school or organization about reading, you can also contact him at email@example.com
+If you'd like John to speak to your group, church or organization about prostate cancer, contact him at firstname.lastname@example.org .
+John is also a strong supporter of reading.
+Over the years he has visited countless schools and other organizations to speak about the importance of reading.
+If you would like John to come speak to your school or organization about reading, contact him at email@example.com

 Hobbies: John's favorite activity is spending time with family and friends.
+He is a voracious reader.
 He loves sports as well.
-John is a regular runner (but he readily admits he's not fast, although he's steady) and has participated in many road races in Charlotte and across the Carolinas.
-He completed his first marathon (the Myrtle Beach Marathon) in 2007...he's also completed the Marine Corps Marathon two times.
-John is the coach of the WBTV Softball team as well as a player.
-He has season tickets to the Carolina Panthers, loves skiing in the N.C. mountains and going to ASU Mountaineer football games.
-He plays golf as often as he can with his son Jerry, brother Allan, and good friend and co-worker Chuck Roads.
-John and former WBTV meteorologist Chris Suchan, who is now the chief meteorologist at KCTV in Kansas City, also get together on a regular basis to play golf and go to NFL football games.
-John is also a collector of sports cards, action figures and other memorabilia.
+John is a regular runner (but he readily admits he's not fast, although he's steady) and has participated in many road races in Charlotte and across the southeast.
+He completed his first marathon (the Myrtle Beach Marathon) in 2007.
+He's also completed the Marine Corps Marathon two times.
+John is the general manager of the WBTV softball teams, coaches one, and plays as well.
+He loves skiing in the N.C. mountains and going to ASU Mountaineer football games.
+He plays golf as often as he can.
+John is also a collector of comics, sports cards, action figures and other memorabilia.